iszczesniak/cpp/templates/index.md

 ## Explicitly given template arguments

-When we use the containers of the standard library, we explicitly give the arguments as part of the container type in `<>`, i.e., using the syntax `container_type<argument list>`:
+When we use the containers of the standard library, we can explicitly give the arguments as part of the container type in `<>`, i.e., using the syntax `type<argument list>`:

 ```cpp
 {% include_relative explicit1.cc %}